mintapi/mintapi/README.md

 goes to SMS unless you specify `--mfa-method=email`.
 This will also persist a browser session in $HOME/.mintapi/session to avoid an MFA in the future, unless you specify `--session-path=None`.

+### from Raspberry Pi / Headless

+You can use mintapi in headless mode.
+Make sure your Raspbian is up-to-date (10+) and then install/update Chromium: `apt install chromium-browser chromium-chromedriver`

+Additionally, you may need to also link the binary to the location mintapi expects, deleting the latter file if it already exists: `ln -s /usr/bin/chromedriver /home/pi/chromedriver`

 ### MFA Authentication Methods

 If mfa-method is email and your email host provides IMAP access, you can specify your IMAP login details.